Overview & Contact

 Winston Churchill

-ICMA Women’s Network (IWN) France is pleased to invite you to an evening intended to take stock of the role of women in technological innovation, more particularly innovations linked to financial markets.
+The ICMA Women’s Network (IWN) France hosted a discussion of the role of women in technological innovation, specifically innovations linked to financial markets.
 The representation of women within this ecosystem remains marginal.
-However, since the future of technologies should not be the one of inequalities, we proposed to various stakeholders to discuss about the impacts of innovation on gender equality: Why are so few women represented in jobs with strong innovative or technological component?
+However, since the future of technologies should not be the one of inequalities, we proposed to various stakeholders to discuss the impacts of innovation on gender equality: Why are so few women represented in jobs with strong innovative or technological component?
 How can we make these areas an asset for gender equality?

-Valérie FASQUELLE, deputy General Director of the Information System (DGIS) and Sponsor for Innovation at Banque de France will present the Innovation Lab of Banque de France that has been granted in 2023 the label "Gender Equality European & International Standard AI".
+Valérie FASQUELLE, Deputy General Director of the Information System (DGIS) and Sponsor for Innovation at Banque de France presented the Innovation Lab of Banque de France that was granted the label "Gender Equality European & International Standard AI" in 2023.

-Hélène DECKX VAN RUYS, Co-pilot of the “Women and AI” working group at the French Laboratoire de l’égalité will talk about the impact of artificial intelligence (AI) on equality between women and men .'
+The conference concluded with a keynote from Hélène DECKX VAN RUYS, Co-pilot of the “Women and AI” working group at the French Laboratoire de l’égalité, who spoke about the impact of artificial intelligence (AI) on equality between women and men.

 Female leadership: a duty to support upcoming generations